Mobile Data Collection: How Big Data Is Collected

-The answer to the question “what is mobile data collection” depends on what period of time you’re talking about: people have been collecting data in the field and on the move for thousands of years.
+But collecting data is not a new thing, and the answer to the question “what is mobile data collection” depends on what period of time you’re talking about: people have been collecting data in the field and on the move for thousands of years.

-Early Mobile Data Collection: Medieval Management Data
+Medieval Management Data

-Mobile data collection activities have existed in various forms for thousands of years (the Egyptians were famously data-centric in managing their empire).
+MDC activities have existed in various forms for thousands of years (the Egyptians were famously data-centric in managing their empire).
 One of the most famous was the “great survey” ordered in 1086 in England by King William the Conqueror, which sent data collectors all over the country to find out how many people and livestock there were (among other “indicators) – and which resulted in the “Domesday Book” of data.